All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 The radial bias (or lack thereof) of the stellar velocity ellipsoid is compactly summarized in the velocity anisotropy parameter \citep{Binney2008}: This is a crucial parameter for dynamical mass estimates of the MW that use the Jeans formalism \citep[e.g.][]{Binney2008, Wang2020}.
 We compute $\beta$ from $40-120$~kpc using the bulk halo velocities (and their intrinsic dispersions) shown in Figure~\ref{fig:halo_vel}.
 For example, $\langle v_r^2 \rangle = \langle v_r \rangle^2 + \sigma_\mathrm{v,r}^2$.
 Since our intrinsic dispersions are computed in the observed rather than Galactocentric frame, we make the simplifying assumption that $\sigma_\mathrm{v, r} \approx \sigma_\mathrm{v, los}$, $\sigma_\mathrm{v, \phi} \approx \sigma_\mathrm{v, \ell}$, and $\sigma_\mathrm{v, \theta} \approx \sigma_\mathrm{v, b}$ which is suitable for the distant stars in our sample.
+We have verified by fitting the simulations of \cite{Garavito-Camargo2019} that we can recover their input $\beta(r_\mathrm{gal})$ profile using our fitting methodology.
 Our measured Galactocentric profile of $\beta$ is shown in Figure~\ref{fig:beta}, with some corresponding measurements from the literature displayed for comparison.

 Simulations of hierarchical galaxy formation predict that at large distances, the stellar halo should have radially-biased orbits with $\beta > 0$ \citep[e.g.,][]{Diemand2005, Abadi2006, Sales2007, Debattista2008, Amorisco2017, Loebman2018}.
-We measure a significant radial bias in the motions of stars out to $r_\mathrm{gal} \approx 120$~kpc, with a near-constant $\beta \approx 0.6$.
+We measure a significant radial bias in the motions of stars out to $r_\mathrm{gal} \approx 120$~kpc, with $\beta$ ranging from $\approx 0.6 - 0.8$.
 These are the most distant all-sky measurements of the halo's velocity ellipsoid to date, supporting the idea that bulk of the MW halo was hierarchically assembled even in its most distant outskirts.
 Importantly, along with the reflex motion described earlier, these $\beta$ values should be incorporated in future studies that measure the dynamical mass of the MW using the Jeans equations \citep[see][for a recent review]{Wang2020}.